• Disease Overview

 Causes

-COL4A1/A2-related disorders are dominant genetic disorders.
-Dominant genetic disorders occur when only a single copy of a mutated gene is necessary to cause the disease.
-The mutated gene can be inherited from either parent or can be the result of a changed gene in the affected individual.
-The risk of passing the mutated gene from an affected parent to a child is 50% for each pregnancy.
+COL4A1/A2-related disorders inheritance is autosomal dominant.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

-When an individual tests positive for a variant but does not manifest the effects, it is referred to as having incomplete or reduced penetrance.
-A similar term, variable expressivity, describes when affected individuals have widely varying signs and symptoms.
+When an individual has a gene variant but does not have symptoms, this is called incomplete or reduced penetrance.
+A similar term, “variable expressivity”, describes when affected individuals have widely varying signs and symptoms.
 Mosaicism can contribute to both reduced penetrance and variable expressivity, but other factors do as well.
-For example, an individual may carry genetic variants elsewhere in their genome that confers protection or susceptibility to the variant and environmental experiences (trauma, anticoagulant use, physical exertion etc.) can also contribute.
+For example, an individual may have variants in other genes or have environmental factors (trauma, anticoagulant use, physical exertion etc.) that can affect symptoms.

 • < Previous section